ibuetler/p3s-pwntools-socket-riddler/riddler-one/Tutorial.md

    ```

 ## Write a Python3 solver for the Riddler One Service
 Please finalize your work.
-Write python3 software that is connecting the riddler service using `pwntools` and solving the puzzles using `ceasar` shifts until the riddler service is sending the final string `CONGRATULATION!
+Write python3 software that is connecting to the riddler service using `pwntools` and solves the puzzles using `caesar` shifts until the riddler service is sending the final string `CONGRATULATION!
 YOU DID IT!`